 In 1859, King Frederik VII, who resided at the castle, lit a fire in a room, without realizing that the chimney was not functional.
 The fire spreads rapidly through the castle, thus destroying a good part of it.
 A fundraising campaign, led by J.C.
 Jacobsen, the founder of the Carlsberg brewery, helped rebuild the castle according to its original plans.
 J.C.
 Jacobsen also helped the creation of the National History Museum of Denmark inside the castle.

-So today, it is possible to visit some parts of the castle that have kept their original look (among others the magnificent chapel, probably my favorite part of the castle), while other rooms have been remodeled to welcome historical artifacts.
+So today, it is possible to visit some parts of the castle that have kept their original look (among others the magnificent chapel, probably my favourite part of the castle), while other rooms have been remodeled to welcome historical artifacts.
 Visiting Frederiksborg Castle means going through centuries of history, from the time of the first Viking kings to the present day.

 Some of the artifacts presented may seem uninteresting to those who know nothing about Danish history.
 But despite everything, the visit is worth it if only to see the wealthy decoration of the rooms.